trema/GEC13/intro/intro.md

 <!SLIDE small>
 # Today's Goal #################################################################

-* Implement "L2 switch with traffic monitoring" controller
+* Implement a "L2 switch with traffic monitoring" controller
-* This tutorial is composed of small four iterations starting from "Hello World"
+* This tutorial consists of four small sections starting from "Hello World"
 * Let's go through the entire cycle of OpenFlow controller development using Trema

 <!SLIDE small incremental>
 # What's Trema? ################################################################

-* New OpenFlow programming framework in Ruby and C
+* A New OpenFlow programming framework in Ruby and C
   * GPL2
   * <http://github.com/trema/trema>
 * Designed to be highly productive for this "Post-Rails" era